microsoft/workshop-template/README.md

 ## Workshop Template

-Welcome to the design template for the [Workshop-o-matic](presentation.pptx), a system designed to help Microsoft Student Ambassadors and their partners to create and deliver excellent technical workshops.
+Welcome to the Next Generation Team's design template for [building workshops](presentation.pptx), a system designed to help Microsoft Student Ambassadors and their partners to create and deliver excellent technical workshops.

 ## Get started building a workshop